 NJSBA is hosting a series of Facebook Live events to address questions from boards, school administrators, and educators during the COVID-19 pandemic.
 Visit the NJSBA Facebook page to tune in.

 NJSBA webinars convey important information related to navigating through the COVID-19 health crisis and will highlight solutions available to help NJSBA members manage the virus’s impact on New Jersey’s educators and students.
 View upcoming and past events on our webinar page.

 This session provides information on using comparative data at the bargaining table; how to produce meaningful comparisons utilizing additional criteria; guidance on when and how to use the data; and point you to resources to help with your research.
 Current trends in teacher contract settlements will also be presented.
 If you are on the Board’s negotiating team, this session is essential in helping you identify trends that may affect your negotiations, as well as helping you to think outside of the little box they call the “county average”.

 Podcast: Conversations on New Jersey Education

-Conversations on New Jersey Education, NJSBA’s podcast program broadcast over BlogTalkRadio.com, will feature a series of interviews focused on school leadership during the COVID-19 health crisis.
+Conversations on New Jersey Education, NJSBA’s podcast program broadcast over BlogTalkRadio.com, features a series of interviews focused on various subjects impacting school leadership.